ypid/seafile-wiki/Upgrading-Seafile-Server.md

 1. upgrade from 1.1.0 to 1.2.0;
 2. upgrade from 1.2.0 to 1.3.0.

 Just run the upgrade scripts in sequence.
+(You don't need to download server package 1.2.0)